Dr Zoë Boughton

 A quantitative variationist analysis of word-final post-obstruent liquid deletion in my corpus (i.e. the dropping of /l/ and /R/ in words like table > tab' and quatre > quat') has revealed conclusively that this variable functions as a sociolinguistic marker in contemporary metropolitan French.
 I am now carrying out an investigation of the effects of following phonological context on the variant realised; that is, whether the token is followed by a word beginning with a vowel or a consonant, or a silent pause.
 My working hypothesis is that there is a particularly strong interaction between the following phonological context and the social class of the speaker.

-In the article that appeared in the JFLS in 2006 I presented some results of a perceptual study carried out in the Pays de la Loire region.
+I have previously published some results of a perceptual study carried out in the Pays de la Loire region.
 This reported on non-linguists' ability to identify the region of origin of a sample of speakers from Nancy and Rennes based on short audio extracts, and on their perceptions of these speakers as having a rural or an urban background.
 Further data yet to be analysed and published concern two more key aspects of this study: (i) the identification of the socio-economic background of the speakers and (ii) the hearers' evaluations of the aesthetic qualities of the speech samples.

 Postgraduate Supervision since 2001